 No-Fault vs. Fault-Based Divorce

 Because “no-fault” divorce grounds exist in all 50 states, it typically does not matter who is at fault for the breakdown of the marriage.
-However, Ohio is one of a number of states that also allows couples to pursue fault-based divorce on one of nine grounds, including adultery.
+However, Ohio is one of a number of states that also allow couples to pursue fault-based divorce on one of nine grounds, including adultery.
 In pursuing a divorce based on adultery, the accusing spouse must be prepared to offer clear and convincing proof that the alleged affair occurred.
 It is not enough to simply believe that the other spouse was unfaithful in order to pursue a divorce on the grounds of adultery.

 Although there is no guarantee, adultery can potentially impact alimony in Ohio.
 The court may consider a spouse’s adultery as a relevant factor in determining whether to award alimony to the other spouse.
 Generally speaking, the court is not likely to allow a lower-earning spouse to suffer financially because his or her spouse’s affair ended the marriage.
 Furthermore, the court will likely take into account any squandering of financial resources by the cheating spouse to support his or her affair.